 This is the most fundamental amendment.
-There was confusion in the Bills Office that three amendments due to be made in this section, the third of which would also include lines 13 and 14.
+There was confusion in the Bills Office that three amendments were due to be made in this section, the third of which would also include lines 13 and 14.

 These are the grounds.
 This is probably the final substantive concern that we have.
 It relates to the fact that the purposes under which the Minister may prescribe rules and promises, procedures and standards relating to base registries, for example, and how information is recorded in public databases, include "to promote increased sharing of information between public bodies in accordance with this Act".
-We could end up with a tautology whereby one could share data to share data so that there is a kind of self-fulfilling loop.
-It could undermine much of the positive work that has been done on the rest of the Bill if we had a situation whereby promoting "increased sharing" became a value that we were pressing rather than the sharing of information being something that was necessary and proportionate given all the other excellent concerns that have been addressed in the Bill, which have made it more robust.
+We could end up with a tautology whereby one could share data to share data such that there is a self-fulfilling loop.
+It could undermine much of the positive work that has been done on the rest of the Bill if we had a situation where promoting "increased sharing" became a value that we were pressing rather than the sharing of information being something that was necessary and proportionate, given all of the other excellent concerns that have been addressed in the Bill, which have made it more robust.
 It may be an oversight in that section.

 There are also concerns in respect of lines 15 and 16.
 The language is broad in terms of ensuring "a consistent approach to the management of information by public bodies so as to facilitate the exchange of information between them".
 Given that we have a number of other areas where performance of the functions, modernisation and appropriate management are addressed, I do not know what is added by that caveat.
-There is a danger that we fall into that same trap of administrative concerns being the driver in this regard.
+There is a danger that we fall into that same trap of administrative concerns being the driver in that regard.

-I will probably press is the amendment providing for the removal of lines 13 to 16, inclusive, but my primary concern relates to lines 13 and 14.
+I will probably press the amendment providing for the removal of lines 13 to 16, inclusive, but my primary concern relates to lines 13 and 14.

 The proposed amendment seeks to remove a number of the purposes under which rules, procedures and standards may be prescribed by the Minister regarding data management.
 I will address each of the purposes in turn.
 First, the Senator proposes to remove the following purpose, "to promote increased sharing of information between public bodies in accordance with this Act and any other enactment providing for such sharing of information".
 It is not the intent of this Bill to promote the sharing of information as an end in itself.
 It is merely the means to achieving a modern and safe infrastructure for the delivery of public services.
 As such, I accept this part of the amendment.

 The Senator also proposes to remove the following purpose, "(c) to ensure a consistent approach to the management of information by public bodies so as to facilitate the exchange of information between them".
 With the sharing of data between public bodies for the delivery of public services, it is essential that such sharing is performed in a consistent and secure manner.
-This provision allows the Minister to ensure that public bodies follow best practice when undertaking such sharing.
-The removal of this purpose would unintentionally limit the ability of the Minister to ensure that sharing is performed in a safe and reliable manner and, as such, I cannot accept this part of the amendment.
+This provision allows the Minister to ensure public bodies follow best practice when undertaking such sharing.
+The removal of this purpose would unintentionally limit the ability of the Minister to ensure sharing is performed in a safe and reliable manner and, as such, I cannot accept this part of the amendment.

 (d) to increase the usefulness of information held by public bodies for the purposes of—